sf-wdi-24/angular_auth/readme.md

 1. At this point, the "driver" should add the "navigator" as a collaborator on their forked version of the repo.
 No need to commit anything yet, since you haven't written any code.
 It's time to switch drivers!
 The new driver should clone their partner's forked version of the repo into their develop folder.
 The new navigator must close their computer.

 2. Now it's time to implement authentication from the client.
-First you need to include Satellizer in your Angular app:
+First, you need to include Satellizer in your Angular app:
   * Add the Satellizer CDN to `index.hbs`.
   * Add the Satellizer module to your Angular app in `app.js`.
   * Check that you can navigate between your routes (`/`, `/signup`, `/login`, and `/profile`).